 Rhonda and Arthur courted.
 The definition of courting for their time would have been “be involved with (someone) romantically, with the intention of marrying”.
 The urban dictionary today gives the definition as “traditionally courting would include no sexual activity but today that is not usually followed”.
 I didn’t ask them which definition they followed, and I don’t ask my kids which kind of courting they do either.

-Sixty years ago Continue reading
+Sixty three years ago Continue reading

 On Sunday I witnessed one of the most romantic and courageous acts I’ve seen.
 It was at a 60th birthday party.
 Our friend Mick was celebrating his birthday while lamenting the speed of life which had bought him to this point.
 He was surrounded by 26 friends and family and had just shouted us all to a delicious lunch.
 Hilarious anecdotes of his life bounced around the room and there were many heartfelt speeches rejoicing in a life well lived and promises to share more adventures in the future.
 Maybe you think a 60th birthday would be a dull event, but no, by that age the fine art of enjoyment has been perfected.

 Mick has been married to Mary Jo for over 25 years and she stood to deliver her speech, however, she surprised us all, and instead of speaking she Continue reading